-Rifapentine (P)
+RIFAPENTINE (P)

-• 300 mg and 150 mg coated tablets
+- 300 mg and 150 mg coated tablets

-• Child 12 years and over and adult 40 kg and over: 1200 mg once daily
+- Child 12 years and over and adult 40 kg and over: 1200 mg once daily

 Age Daily dose (mg) 300 mg tablet

-< 12 years Do not administer -
+< 12 years Do not administer

-≥ 12 years 1200 4
+≥ 12 years 1200 4 tab

-- Do not administer to patients with hypersensitivity to rifamycins or history of severe haematological disorders (thrombocytopenia, purpura) during a previous treatment with rifamycins. - Avoid or administer with caution to patients with hepatic disorders. - May cause: - hepatotoxicity; - influenza-like symptoms, thrombocytopenia, hypersensitivity reactions. - For the management of adverse effects see Appendix 17. - Rifapentine reduces the effect of many drugs (antimicrobials, some antiretrovirals, some hormones, antidiabetics, corticosteroids, phenytoin, direct-acting antivirals for chronic hepatitis C, warfarin, etc.): - in patients taking antiretrovirals see Appendix 19. - n in women using contraception, use injectable medroxyprogesterone or an intrauterine device; - in the event of concomitant fluconazole administration, administer each drug 12 hours apart (rifampicin in the morning, fluconazole in the evening); - for the other drugs, adjust dosage if necessary. - Pregnancy and breastfeeding: not recommended (safety not established).
+- Do not administer to patients with hypersensitivity reaction or severe haematologic disorders (thrombocytopenia, purpura) during a previous treatment with a rifamycin. - Avoid or administer with caution to patients with hepatic disorders. - May cause: - hepatotoxicity; - influenza-like symptoms, thrombocytopenia, hypersensitivity reactions. - For the management of adverse effects, see Appendix 17. - Rifapentine reduces the effect of many drugs (antimicrobials, some antiretrovirals, some hormones, antidiabetics, corticosteroids, phenytoin, direct-acting antivirals for chronic hepatitis C, warfarin, etc.): - in patients taking antiretrovirals, see Appendix 19; - in women using contraception, use injectable medroxyprogesterone or an intrauterine device; - in the event of concomitant fluconazole administration, administer each drug 12 hours apart (rifampicin in the morning, fluconazole in the evening); - for the other drugs, adjust dosage if necessary. - Pregnancy and breastfeeding: not recommended (safety not established).